 Sussex is a tiny town located in the state of Virginia.
 With a population of 181 people and just one neighborhood, Sussex is the 401st largest community in Virginia.

-Sussex is a blue-collar town, with 44.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Sussex is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Sussex who work in law enforcement and fire fighting (34.26%), office and administrative support (17.59%), and sales jobs (3.70%).
+Because occupations involving physical labor dominate the local economy, Sussex is generally considered to be a blue-collar town.
+40.48% of the Sussex workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Sussex is a town of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Sussex who work in law enforcement and fire fighting (47.62%), healthcare suport services (5.95%), and healthcare (5.95%).

 The overall crime rate in Sussex is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Sussex does not have a public transit system used by locals to get to and from work.
+Sussex is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Sussex in 2022 was $28,027, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $112,108 for a family of four.
+The per capita income in Sussex in 2022 was $32,445, which is lower middle income relative to Virginia, and middle income relative to the rest of the US.
+This equates to an annual income of $129,780 for a family of four.
+However, Sussex contains both very wealthy and poor people as well.

-Sussex is a very ethnically-diverse town.
+Sussex is a somewhat ethnically-diverse town.
 The people who call Sussex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sussex residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Sussex include English, African, French, Scots-Irish, and Italian.
+Important ancestries of people in Sussex include English, French, German, African, and Scots-Irish.

 The most common language spoken in Sussex is English.
 Other important languages spoken here include Spanish and Italian.